miles-grant-ibigroup/mastarm/README.md

 ### `style.css`

-Add a stylesheet that gets appended at the end of your entry stylesheet.
+Add a stylesheet that gets `@import`ed at the beginning of your entry stylesheet.
 This allows you to override styles for specific deployments and use [custom CSS properties](http://cssnext.io/features/#custom-properties-var).
+Useful for configuration specific images and colors.

 ## CLI Usage